Basic usage

 The real power of Bonsai.Sgen

 comes when dealing with more complex data structures, such as nested objects.
-Bonsai syntax lends itself quite nicely to represent, as well as compose and manipulate them:
+Bonsai syntax lends itself quite nicely to represent, as well as compose and manipulate, nested objects:

 Enums